Get Started with Confluent Cloud on the Jio Marketplace with Commitments

 Click Review and create.

-After validation occurs, you are ready to create the resource.
+After validation completes, you can create the resource.
 Review the terms of your plan and click Create.
-Your deployment will start.
-This could take up to a minute.
+Your deployment starts.
+This can take up to a minute.

-After your resources are deployed, you will receive a confirmation message.
+After Azure deploys your resources, a confirmation message appears.
 Click Go to resource to view the deployed resource on the Azure portal.

 Click the Confluent SSO URL Manage on Confluent Cloud to sign on to Confluent Cloud using your Azure AD account.
-You may be asked to choose an account for SSO.
+You might be asked to choose an account for SSO.
 Grant permission to the Confluent app on the Consent screen by clicking Accept.
-You will be signed in.
-From here, you can manage your resources on Confluent Cloud.
+You are now signed in and can manage your resources on Confluent Cloud.

 Note